 While recycling has become a mainstream behaviour in the UK, we are still below national targets and in recent years rates have plateaued.
 Since 2017 we’ve led WRAP’s behaviour change interventions work on recycling.
 This has involved collaborating on a new behaviourally-led comms campaign for Recycle Now and developing a series of intervention pilots across WRAP’s strategic priorities.

 A new Recycle Now campaign

 Recycling rates have plateaued in the UK and with spending and local services being cut a new approach was needed to boost recycling; conventional communications have achieved some successes over the years but seemed to have reached their limits.
 Building on established behavioural theory, we built a new way of thinking about recycling communications.
 Evidence from psychology and behavioural economics studies showed us that more education wouldn’t lead to significant change and trying to make people excited wouldn’t work either.
 Instead, we built an approach based on social norms – the idea that we are strongly influenced by what others do (or at least what we think they do).
 We designed new normative messaging to make people feel like everyone else recycles and therefore they should too.

 Our partners, design agency Radley Yeldar, lead on the implementation of this approach through the Recycle Now comms campaign.
 A toolkit of messaging and assets has been adopted by businesses and local authorities around the country.
-Recycle Weeks 2018/19 have been the most successful ever in terms of the number of partners involved and audience reached.
+Recent Recycle Weeks have been the most successful ever in terms of the number of partners involved and audience reached.

-Meanwhile, we have delivered a series of behaviour change pilots to test innovative new ways to encourage recycling across WRAP’s strategic priorities.
-These are being robustly evaluated with the aim to nationally scale up those that prove successful.
-While some trials are ongoing or in development, and the results of all are yet to be published externally by WRAP, examples of this work include:
+Meanwhile, we delivered a series of behaviour change pilots to test innovative new ways to encourage recycling across WRAP’s strategic priorities.
+These were robustly evaluated with the aim to nationally scale up those that prove successful.
+While not all the results are published externally by WRAP, examples of this work include: